Updated: Sep 14

 But we don't see ourselves the way other people see us.

 The perception we have of ourselves is different.

-The mirror can only provide us with an inverted image of ourselves, very different from how everyone else looks at us, but to which we inevitably end up getting used to; we obtain a straightening of this image thanks to the photograph that offers us the visual perspective of others.
+The mirror can only provide us with an inverted image of ourselves, very different from how everyone else looks at us.
+However, we inevitably get used to it.
+We obtain a correction of this image through photography, which offers us the visual perspective of others.

 The ability to observe oneself through this perspective correction can lead to unexpected alienation effects (similar to what happens when we hear our recorded voice) interfering with the ability to fully recognise ourselves in the images that depict us.